-Your life may still feel like a blur of feedings, diaper changes and short spurts of sleep.
+Your life may still feel like a blur of feedings, diaper changes and short spurts of sleep with a 2-month-old.
 That new baby fog means you usually have no clue what day it is or why the car keys are in the fridge.
 But this month is the perfect time to actually start a routine.
 Having a basic schedule helps the day flow, which is good for you and baby.

 Bath?
 Check.
 Song?
 Check?
 Feeding?
 Check.
 Zzzz.

 This kind of predictability helps her feel safe, calm and trusting of parents and caregivers.
 This creates a foundation for learning how to love the important people in her life and developing good self-esteem as she grows.

 To help support your baby’s development and track routines like sleep and feeding, you can try an app like ParentPal™.
 ParentPal is the only all-in-one parenting app with everything you need to support, track, and celebrate your child’s healthy development.
 Developed by Teaching Strategies, the leaders in early childhood development, and the creators of Baby Einstein, ParentPal provides trusted, research-based guidance and parenting tools at your fingertips.
 You can use the Daily Plan of age-appropriate activities, Milestones, Sleep, Health & Wellness Trackers, and a vast library of age-based resources for your middle-of-the-night parenting questions.*